I-140 EB-1C MULTINATIONAL EXECUTIVES OR MANAGERS

 The EB-1C Multinational Manager or Executive classification enables a U.S. employer to employ a foreign executive or manager to lead the operations in the United States.
 It also allows overseas companies to expand their business by permitting intracompany transfer of executives and managers with direct knowledge of the company’s operations to the United States.

 A perfect example of an EB-1C applicant would be the Chief Operations Officer of Pepsi in Mexico to permanently transfer to the company’s office in New York.

 Our fee structure is unique to us as we strive to tailor our services for each client individually.
 We adapt price standards that are capable of fluctuating for each client depending on their unique needs.
 Clients may retain us for one or all of the above steps/services.

+Our base fee for a standard EB-1C case is $10,000, not including government fees and third party expenses.
 We are happy to customize a proposal for you during a consultation and walk you through what a standard EB-1C case looks like.
 Please see below for more information.

 CASE PROCESSING OVERVIEW

 This is the most crucial step for your entire EB-1C.
 We will review all of the supporting documents to create a strategy, a customized checklist, and a timeline to serve as the guiding foundation for the entire case preparation.

 Step 2: Prepare and Submit EB-1C to USCIS

 Our attorneys will craft your EB-1C arguments and complete all forms, organize supporting documents, and assemble the crafted arguments into the proper application formats.
 After a thorough review, we will then submit the application to USCIS.